Infini-AI-Lab/TriForce/README.md

 ```

 ### Offloading without Tensor Parallelism
 We recommend to use 2x RTX-4090 for offloading setting since the encoding time is much shorter and the generation latency is lower.
 But if you only have 1x RTX-4090, you can still run the following command.
+Since the budget is smaller, the avergae accepted token length is shorter.

 ```bash
 # TriForce w/ Hierarchy, CUDA Graph